 EJC and CG developed the survey and GB, JB and JAC reviewed and provided feedback.
 The survey was subsequently piloted and revised prior to roll out (Supplementary Box 2).

 This survey was developed to establish experience in multicentre trials, in particular those investigating a complex intervention.
-Questions drew upon quotes from existing guidelines, references to relevant publications, and example scenarios developed by the study team ([4, 6, 10], Box 1).
+In order to contextualise the survey content, questions drew upon quotes from existing guidelines, references to relevant publications, and example scenarios developed by the study team ([4, 6, 10], Box 1).
 Questions included concepts such as Units experience in adjusting for clustering (therapist/surgeon or centre) or time varying effects (learning curves) and, when a Unit had experience, when and how adjustments are applied.
 This survey also aimed to establish awareness about design issues in surgery and levels of concern around these.

 Questions were analysed and reported by Unit.
 To represent Unit practice and experience as a whole, Units with multiple responders were combined.
+In the case that multiple responders from a single Unit provided contradictory answers, for example one responder stated they had experience and another stated they did not, it was assumed that the Unit had the experience.
 However, due to the nature of the network meeting invites (one per registered CTU) multiple responders from a single CTU were minimised.

 Analysis